 People with prediabetes and in the early years of type 2 diabetes often continue to make some insulin, just not enough to control blood sugar levels alone.
 Metformin is not formally approved for use in prediabetes, and any use to treat prediabetes is considered off-label by providers.

-Since its approval, metformin has become the preferred first-approach blood glucose-lowering medication to treat type 2 diabetes, replacing sulfonylureas, such as glipizide and glyburide.
-Today, both the American Diabetes Association and the American Association of Clinical Endocrinologists recommend that people with type 2 diabetes start on metformin when they are diagnosed because of its action to decrease insulin resistance.
+Since its approval, metformin has become the most commonly recommended blood glucose-lowering medication to treat type 2 diabetes.
+In recent years it has significantly replaced sulfonylureas, such as glipizide and glyburide.
+Today both the American Diabetes Association (ADA), the European Association for the Study of Diabetes (EASD), and the American Association of Clinical Endocrinologists (AACE) generally recommend that people with type 2 diabetes start taking metformin when they are diagnosed to help treat insulin resistance and maximize insulin sensitivity

-There are two other side benefits of metformin over the sulfonylurea category of medications: It does not seem to cause weight gain (in fact, you may even lose a few pounds), and it does not cause low blood sugar when used without other blood glucose-lowering medications that can.
+There are two other side benefits of metformin over the sulfonylurea category of medications: Metformin does not seem to cause weight gain (in fact, you may even lose a few pounds), and it does not cause low blood sugar (hypoglycemia) when it’s used without other blood glucose-lowering medications that can cause low blood sugar.

-Metformin is approved for use with a number of the other blood glucose-lowering medications, such as insulin, TZDs (Actos, Avandia), sulfonylureas, DPP-4 inhibitors, and GLP analogs (Byetta, Victoza).
-Several combination pills with metformin and another blood glucose-lowering oral medication are also available.
+Metformin is approved by the FDA for use with a number of other blood glucose-lowering medications, such as insulin, glitazones (Actos, Avandia), sulfonylureas, DPP-4 inhibitors (Januvia, Onglyza, Linagliptin, and others), and GLP-1 analogs (Byetta, Victoza, Bydureon).

 It’s becoming more common to put two blood glucose-lowering drugs together in a combination pill.
 It makes medication adherence easier, and paying for one combination medication might be less expensive than two individual ones.
 Metformin is often one of the medications in these combination pills along with one of the other oral medications mentioned above.